indraai/vedicthreefoldalgorithm.com/README.md

 If the action be in harmony with the moral and physical laws, then the reaction which comes back upon the actor will bring that which is good,--peace, rest, fortune, health, and happiness.
 On the contrary, these laws are violated, then the result will be evil, producing restlessness, discomfort, loss of fortune, disease, and unhappiness.

 q: How can I attain the world of Indra?
 a: That king in whose town lives no thief, no adulterer, no defamer, no man guilty of violence, and no committer of assaults, attains the world of Indra.

-::begin:meta
+## License
 **version**: 1.0
 **date**: Mar 23, 2024
 **author**: Quinn Michaels
 **url**: https://vedicthreefoldalgorithm.com
 **copyright**: (c)2024 Quinn Michaels; All rights reserved.
 **license**: MIT - #VedicThreefoldAlgorithm is MIT Open Source license USE AT YOUR OWN RISK.
 Retain meta/author information.
-::end:meta